thuaultc/resume/README.md

 # :office: Resume

-This repository contains the source for my personal resume.
+This repository contains the source for my personal Curriculum Vitae.

 ## Dependencies

-On a debian-based installation, install the xelatex package:
+On a debian-based installation, install the xelatex package and some extra packages:

 ```bash
 apt-get install texlive-xetex texlive-luatex texlive-fonts-extra